ShalmolyMondal/datasci_salary_estimator/README.md

 ## Model Building

 - The data was trained on three models: **OLS Regression Model**, **Lasso Regression Model**, and **Random Forest**.
-- The data was split using an 80-20 split
+- The dataset underwent an 80-20 split.

 ### OLS Regression Model